Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

 \subsection{First-order phase transitions}

-Phase transitions are observed in many physical systems.
-One famous example is the different physical states of a given substance -- solid, liquid, or gas -- according to pressure and temperature, as we can see in Fig.~\ref {fig:water_diagram}, in which we show the phase diagram for water.
-Depending on how the change of state occurs, we can have first-order phase transitions or second-order phase transitions.
-In general, they are both related to the breaking of some symmetries; the change in the thermodynamic quantities of the system (such as entropy, volume, and internal energy) is continuous for second-order phase transitions, even though their first derivatives are discontinuous, while the change is discontinuous for first-order phase transitions, associated with latent heat.
-In the case of water, in a liquid-gas transition at constant pressure, the temperature stays the same until all the water is boiled.
+\emph{Phase transitions} are observed in many physical systems.
+One famous example is the different physical states of matter -- solid, liquid, or gas.
+According to the change in pressure and temperature, different thermodynamic quantities of the system -- such as free energy, energy, entropy, and volume -- change.
+Depending on how the change of state occurs, we have \emph{first-order} or \emph{second-order phase transitions}.
+The change is continuous for second-order phase transitions, even though their first derivatives are discontinuous, while the change is discontinuous for first-order phase transitions, associated with latent heat.
+In Fig.~\ref{fig:water_diagram}, we show the phase diagram for water.
+The first-order phase transition occurs where the separatrix is a continuous line.
+Upon this line, the free energy ($E-TS$) of the phases coincide, although some extra heat is necessary to actually change from one state to another.
+An example is the liquid-gas transition of water at constant pressure.
+Here, the temperature stays the same until all the water is boiled.
+In the same diagram, the second-order phase transition is depicted by a critical point, which marks the end point of the coexisting separatrix, beyond which there is no difference between the states, just a single phase.

+For a large class of phase transitions, the first and second-order transitions are related to symmetry-breaking patterns.
+An example is the solid-liquid water transition.
+There exists exemptions such as the liquid-gas water transition, which does not break any symmetry.
+On the one hand, it does not matter how much pressure or temperature changes along the separatrix, the solid phase will always have certain symmetry properties that the liquid phase does not have.
+Then the change from one state to another cannot be continuous as the symmetry must be broken or formed.
+On the other hand, since liquid and gas phases do not have these symmetry properties, it is possible to find a region where both phases can coexist.

-\emph{First-order phase transitions} are processes of spontaneous symmetry breaking from a symmetric phase (false vacuum) to a broken phase (true vacuum).
+In these notes, we focus on symmetry-breaking phase transitions.
+Here, \emph{first-order phase transitions} are processes of symmetry breaking from a symmetric phase to a broken phase, in which the previous vacuum is no longer the true vacuum.
 The symmetry breaking can naturally occur if the properties of the system change according to external parameters, such as temperature, as shown in Fig.~\ref{fig:1stPT}.
-In this context, bubble collisions, magneto-hydrodynamics turbulence, and sound waves are phenomena sourcing gravitational waves during a first-order phase transition \cite{Witten:1984rs,Hogan:1986qda,Kamionkowski:1993fg,Caprini:2007xq,Caprini:2009yp, Huber:2008hg,Hindmarsh:2013xza,Giblin:2013kea,Giblin:2014qia,Hindmarsh:2015qta,Caprini:2019egz}.
+As a result, an enormous amount of energy can be released once one comes from the symmetric phase to the broken one.
+In this context, bubble collisions, magneto-hydrodynamics turbulence, and sound waves are phenomena sourcing GWs during first-order phase transitions \cite{Witten:1984rs,Hogan:1986qda,Kamionkowski:1993fg,Caprini:2007xq,Caprini:2009yp, Huber:2008hg,Hindmarsh:2013xza,Giblin:2013kea,Giblin:2014qia,Caprini:2015zlo,Hindmarsh:2015qta,Caprini:2019egz}.